How can Alcohol Rehab for Women Support Groups Help?

-Targeted alcohol rehab for WomenAlcoholism treatment needs to reflect, and provide for, gender differences
+Alcoholism treatment needs to reflect, and provide for, gender differences

 You can speculate as to why this was, but what it underlines is the attitude of the mainstream to alcoholism; it is a condition on which gender has no bearing.

 Recently, however, there has been a shift in this attitude to women and alcoholism, and a recognition that gender does indeed play a role in the causes of alcoholism and, by extension, must be factored into the treatment of alcoholism.

-Targeted alcohol rehab for women is a necessity.
+Because alcoholism poses itself differently in women than in men, Targeted alcohol rehab for women is a necessity.

 Causes Of Alcoholism In Women

 Some causes of alcoholism are gender specific, the following are factors that can lead to women turning to alcohol:

 - Many women suffer from low self-worth and have self-esteem issues.
 Alcohol eases these feelings.